artur1993/b2bvUoP_kalkulator/README.md

     ```bash
     ./run_app.sh
     ```
-    The Flask backend will run on `http://127.0.0.1:5001` and the React frontend will typically open in your browser at `http://localhost:5173`.
+    The Flask backend will run on `http://0.0.0.0:5001` and the React frontend will typically open in your browser at `http://localhost:5173`.
+    To access the application from other devices in your local network, replace `localhost` with the IP address of the machine running the application (e.g., `http://192.168.1.100:5173`).
+Ensure your firewall allows connections on ports 5001 and 5173.
 2. Fill in the form with your data and click "Calculate" to see the comparison.
 3.  **To stop the application:**
     ```bash